London's AIM market revives as new names dilute miners' dominance

 AIM-listed firms have proved more resilient to a recent equity market sell-off sparked by worries over the withdrawal of central bank stimulus, and could retain this edge as more mature companies struggle for growth.

-"When world growth isn't there, (AIM stocks) have the advantage that they can organically double," said Gervais Williams, managing director at Miton Group, whose top picks include consumer financial services business Fairpoint.
+"When world growth isn't there, (AIM stocks) have the advantage that they can organically double," said Gervais Williams, managing director at Miton Group, whose top picks include consumer financial services business Fairpoint (FRPG.L).

 The shifting landscape of the index means it offers more such opportunities than in the past, and fewer high-risk exploration companies.
 Basic resources presently account for around 11 percent of AIM, down from about 33 percent in January 2011, and sit alongside a sizeable selection of technology, industrial and retail companies, according to FTSE.

-Shrewd stock pickers could have cashed in this year by investing in cloud-based telephony firm Coms, whose shares are worth 11 times their value at the start of 2013, or security company Pentagon Protection, whose share price has quadrupled, both on contract wins.
+Shrewd stock pickers could have cashed in this year by investing in cloud-based telephony firm Coms AMAN.L, whose shares are worth 11 times their value at the start of 2013, or security company Pentagon Protection PPR.L, whose share price has quadrupled, both on contract wins.

-"There are some individual good growth businesses there and if people think they understand those well and understand the business models there is the potential," said Colin Mclean, SVM Asset Management managing director, whose holdings include AIM-listed software provider Escher.
+"There are some individual good growth businesses there and if people think they understand those well and understand the business models there is the potential," said Colin Mclean, SVM Asset Management managing director, whose holdings include AIM-listed software provider Escher (ESCH.L).